VirusTotal/yara/docs/modules/elf.rst

     .. c:member:: type

-        Integer with one of the following value:
+        Integer with one of the following values:

         .. c:type:: SHT_NULL